When starting your project in ALM Octane, add users to spaces and workspaces.

 Across all workspaces and spaces, login names and emails must be unique.

 In Settings > Spaces or Settings > Site, choose a space or a workspace in the tree on the left.

 In the Users tab, click +.

-On-premises: If you use LDAP user management, the + button is disabled.
+If you use LDAP user management, the + button is disabled.
 In this case, perform user management tasks in your LDAP server.
 For details, see Set up LDAP (on-premises).

 Note: If you use LDAP authentication, you cannot use ALM Octane native user management.

 If you specify a Login name, the user uses this name to log into ALM Octane.
 If no login name is specified, the email address is used.

 You or the user can change the password at a later time.
 For details, see Change passwords.